 Apps have lots of different components.
 Traditionally, dashboards only have metrics and charts.
 Jestor has them, but we also have cool interactive components like "Tables" that you can use to check tasks straight from the app.

 To create a new App is really easy.
-Just go to the "+" on the left menu, select "App" and press create.
+Just go to the "+ Add new" on the left menu, select "App" and press create.
 Boom!
 You have an App(dashboard) 🦕

 It's the coolest thing on jestor 🧊